open-ebike/open-ebike.github.io/_posts/2025-09-12-register-for-data-access.md

 ![manage-your-access-and-data.png](/assets/2025-09-12/manage-your-access-and-data.png)

 After creating the client application we can see the client ID and client secret which we will need later for the authentication.

+---

+In [the next post](https://open-ebike.github.io/devlog/2025/09/13/grant-access-to-data.html) we will learn how to grant access to data.